IntermediatePerformance & CWV

 ⚠️ Common Site Performance Mistakes to Avoid

-• Overlooking the importance of mobile optimization.
+• Overlooking the importance of mobile optimization, resulting in a subpar experience for mobile users.

 🛠️ Useful Tools for Analyzing Site Performance